saikitanabe/minish/README.md

 Snippets
 --------

 Snippets directory contains utils that can be used to find minished files in Go and Scala.
-Those can be used find latest hashed version on boot e.g. on web application boot.
+Those can be used find latest hashed version e.g. on web application boot.

 Usage